blockchainofthings/Catenis-API-Docs/source/includes/authentication.md

 ## General

-Most Catenis Enterprise API methods require authentication on each request.
+Most Catenis API methods require authentication on each request.
 The authentication mechanism used is a SHA-256 Keyed-Hash Message Authentication Code (HMAC-SHA256).
-It is based on the <a href="http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html" target="_blank">AWS Signature version 4</a> authentication scheme, although it is not the same, and thus libraries that implement the AWS authentication scheme cannot be used with the Catenis Enterprise API.
+It is based on the <a href="http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html" target="_blank">AWS Signature version 4</a> authentication scheme, although it is not the same, and thus libraries that implement the AWS authentication scheme cannot be used with the Catenis API.

 With HMAC-SHA256, the server and the client share a secret signing key.
 The signing key lives in the respective client application and is never transmitted across the line.
 Instead, the key is used to generate a hash for signing the message contents.

-To authenticate and use the services provided by the Catenis Enterprise API methods, one must have an active client account, and use one of their virtual devices to actually consume the service.
+To authenticate and use the services provided by the Catenis API methods, one must have an active client account, and use one of their virtual devices to actually consume the service.
 The virtual device's **device ID** and **API access secret** are then used to generate the authentication token that needs to be sent with every request.

 <aside class="warning">
 The virtual device's API access secret carries many privileges, so be sure to keep it secret!
 Do not share it in publicly accessible areas such as GitHub, client-side code, and so forth.